 星球君的朋友们

-This article is approximately 753 words,and reading the entire article takes about 1 minutes
+This article is about 1381 words, reading the full article takes about 2 minutes

 What is a good way to authenticate your identity?